mskbadhan/basic-ajax-same-page/README.md

 # basic-ajax-same-page
-Getting basic ajax same page input data
+Getting basic input data in the same page without refreshing the page